tamu-engineering-research/Open-source-power-dataset/Code/README.md

   - *Load and Renewable Forecasting*: baseline models for hierarchical load and renewable forecasting
   - *Synthetic Data Generation*: baseline models for synthetic data generation of physical-laws-constrained PMU measurement time series
 - **Joint Simulation**: python codes for joint steady-state and transient simulation between transmission and distribution systems
-- **Joint Simulation**: python codes for collecting the real-world load and weather data
+- **Data Processing**: python codes for collecting the real-world load and weather data